BeerendraMC/CustomAngularMaterialGrid/README.md

 This has capability to integrate with any API response format and each actions can be controlled from parent components.

-This component also supports `custom CSS` (column level), `hyperlink`, `hyperlink and description`, `dropdown` and `custom template`.
+This component also supports `custom CSS` (column level), `hyperlink`, `hyperlink and description`, `dropdown` and `custom templates`.
 On click of hyperlink it emits an event (`linkClick`) with the respective row data object.
 And on selection change of dropdown it emits an event (`selectionChange`) with the respective row data object and the selected value.
-On click of custom template it emits an event (`customTemplateClick`) with the row data.
+On click of custom template it emits an event (`customTemplateClick`) with the column name that is being passed in the template and row data.

 Here are the GridConfig, DropdownValue interfaces and ColumnType enum: